wf-TRs/REDatlas/README.md

 3. Or simply type disease names or RepIDs in the **search box** (comma-separated for multiple terms)

 **What the markers tell you:**
-- **Geographic clustering** indicates regions where the disorder has been extensively studied or is more prevalent
+- **Geographic location** indicates regions where the disorder has been reported
-- **Marker size** reflects the frequency data available for that location—larger markers indicate higher disease prevalence
+- **Marker size** reflects the disease prevalence/frequency
 - **Multiple REDs in one location** will show overlapping markers in different colors

 **Interpreting repeat ranges:**
 - **Normal Range**: The number of repeats typically found in unaffected individuals
-- **Intermediate Range**: A gray zone where individuals may have some symptoms or increased risk; not all disorders have this range
+- **Intermediate Range**: A gray zone where individuals may have some symptoms or variable disease penetrance; not all disorders have this range
 - **Full Mutation Range**: The number of repeats that cause the full disease phenotype

 ## Data Tables